Discover a slick casino experience when you race against dedicated dealers to 21 in Signature Live Blackjack!

 The chip sizes available in Signature Live Blackjack range from £1 to £500.

-Signature Live Blackjack uses eight regular decks of 52 cards.
+Signature Live Blackjack uses eight standard decks of 52 cards.

 Each player receives one card face-up at the end of the betting time.

-You win Blackjack if your initial hand is worth exactly 21!
+You win Blackjack if the value of your starting hand is exactly 21!

 Achieving Blackjack will award 1.5x your initial bet.